Burundi: Demographics

-As of October 2021, Burundi was estimated by the United Nations to have a population of 12,346,893 people, compared to only 2,456,000 in 1950.
+As of October 2021, Burundi was estimated by the United Nations to have a population of 12,346,893, compared to only 2,456,000 in 1950.
 The population growth rate is 2.5 percent per year, more than double the average global pace, and a Burundian woman has on average 5.10 children, more than double the international fertility rate.
 Burundi had the tenth highest total fertility rate in the world, just behind Somalia, in 2021.

 Many Burundians have migrated to other countries as a result of the civil war.
 In 2006, the United States accepted approximately 10,000 Burundian refugees.

 Burundi remains an overwhelmingly rural society, with just 13% of the population living in urban areas in 2013.
 The population density of around 315 people per square kilometre (753 per sq mi) is the second highest in Sub-Saharan Africa.
 Roughly 85% of the population are of Hutu ethnic origin, 15% are Tutsi and fewer than 1% are indigenous Twa.
+Non-Africans in Burundi include approximately 3,000 Europeans and 2,000 South Asians.

+Languages

 The official languages of Burundi are Kirundi, French, and English.
-English has been determined to the official languages in 2014.
+English was made an official language in 2014.
 Virtually the entire population speaks Kirundi, and just under 10% speak French.